Having landed on this post, you may be in the process of researching a new electric toothbrush.

 The differences between the brushes are not as complicated as it may seem and is ultimately the cleaning modes offered and the box contents.
 The more you get the higher the price.

 In between this range are a few additional models, most notably the Pro 650 and Pro 2 2500 which are technically the same as the Pro 600, and 2000 but have a black rubber grip on the front and often offer something extra in the box.
 Refer to our hands on for each brush to clarify.

-For more comprehensive comparisons between the brushes, head to our comparison page here which has written comparisons or check out our YouTube Channel page here which has an increasing number of hands on comparisons.
+For more comprehensive comparisons between the brushes, head to our Oral-B comparisons page here which has written comparisons or check out our YouTube Channel page here which has an increasing number of hands on comparison videos.

 Which is the cheapest Pro brush?